 Currently, most methods of interpretation for geotechnical properties are limited to class 4; therefore, the assessment of their usability must be conducted in the context of the validation data (number of realscale measurements, quantity and quality of laboratory tests, local character of the conditions).
 This approach and critical analysis of the available correlations allow for the use of parameters for design purposes.
 For achieving sufficient reliability level of design predictions, the analysis has to be based on parameters that are sufficiently representative for a considered limit state and design situation.
-For this purpose, it is required that the designer will select a representative (characteristic) value of r.
-Soil spatial variability; coefficient of variation; previous experience; investigato Testing methods choice of a testing method; Geotechnical investigator Measured parameters quality of equipment; experience of the personel; Ŭ Derived parameters experience and subjectivity of the personel; the choice of transformaion model; Characteristic parameters selection of a representative value based on multiple test methods; probabilistic approach versus experience; Geotechnical design model assumptions concerning the mode of failure; simplifications of the model; Geotechnical designer Design parameters • the impact of partial safety factors in non-linear behavior; Geotechnic Calculation model reliability of the prediction model; simplification of the expected mode of failure; choice of a constutive model; Foundation design impact of the construction on parameters and the expected behavior; expected quality control and maintainance requirements.
+For this purpose, it is required that the designer will select a representative (characteristic) value of a ground parameter based on documented ground conditions and selected geotechnical investigation methodology (fig. 5) Those parameters can be chosen in design using three possible ways (5).
+Two of them are based on parameters derived from values measured from ground investigation.
+Based on the test results, it is possible to use either expert judgment (e.g. involving comparable experience) or statistical analysis.
+Alternatively, parameters can be estimated based on observations of other structures or the ground behavior through back-analysis of relevant parameters (e.g. strength parameters back-analyzed from observed landslides, deformation modulus estimated based on observed settlements).
+The chosen representative value of a given parameter can be used for verification of relevant limit states in design.